Agle Janam Mohe Bitiya Hi Kijo: Plot

+When Laali sees Siddhi with Shekhar, she thinks the two are having an affair.
+When she confronts them, she finds out that she is the second wife, not Siddhi.
+She is shattered.

+Now with the rouse out in the open, Loha Singh gives an ultimatum to Shekhar, Laali, and Siddhi: He wants a grandson.
+Laali is tied to the cowshed when she tries to run away.
+When Shekhar and Laali continue to disobey Loha Singh's order to mate, he moves Siddhi to the outhouse and moves Laali to Siddhi's bedroom.

+Fed up, Shekhar decides to steal jewels and run away with his wife.
+Laali takes the blame for the theft.
+When Siddhi finds out Shekhar's plan, she refuses to go with him.
+She does not want to leave the mansion and her fancy jewels to live with Shekhar in uncertainty.
+She encourages Shekhar to give his dad what he wants.
+This breaks Shekhar's heart as he realizes that Siddhi is more fond of her jewelry and clothes than she is of him.

+When Shekhar returns home, he finds his brother trying to mutilate Laali's fingers on charges of theft against his mother's instructions.
+All this happens when Loha Singh is away on a thirthayatra.
+Shekhar saves her and the two become close.

-In the meantime, Loha Singh and Sumitra Devi's daughter, Ratna arrives with her aunt (bua) to her parental home for a vacation.
+In the meantime, Loha Singh and Sumitra Devi's daughter, Ratna arrive with her aunt (bua) to her parental home for a vacation.
 Ratna takes an instant dislike for Laali, sensing her control over her brother, Shekhar, to whom she is extremely close.
-She wants to join a college for higher studies but is prevented from doing so, by her aunt and father, who start looking for a groom for her.
-He soon finds one — the son of a state-level minister, who is a criminal and childhood friend of Shekhar's.
-At first Ratna, attracted by his parents' wealth and prestige, wants to marry him, but on the day of the wedding realises the mistake she had made.
+She wants to join a college for higher studies but is prevented from doing so by her aunt and father, who start looking for a groom for her.
+They soon find one — the son of a state-level minister, who is a criminal and childhood friend of Shekhar's.

+At first, Ratna, attracted by his parents' wealth and prestige, wants to marry him, but on the day of the wedding realises the mistake she had made.
 A fight ensues in which Mukul, to whom Ratna is engaged, brandishes a knife at Ratna.
-Her mother, Sumitra, by mistake shoots Mukul and Ratna, killing them.
-Laali, who is witness to the scene, once again takes the blame and is arrested.
-Shekhar at first believes the charges against her but later realizes that she had taken the blame to save his mother.
+Her mother, Sumitra, by mistake, shoots Mukul and Ratna, killing them.
+Laali, who is a witness to the scene, once again takes the blame and is arrested.

+Shekhar at first believes the charges against her but later realizes that she has taken the blame for saving his mother.
 She is jailed and is presumed dead in a car accident.
 Eventually, Shekhar saves her, but continues to dislike her, hurt by her complicity in his sister's death.